martin-klima/benchmark-php/README.md

 an www.webdesign-informatik.de.
 Forked from https://github.com/odan/benchmark-php.

 I extended scripts by filesystem tests (create, read from, rename and delete many files).
 It can be useful for testing performance of Vagrant filesystem in a synced folders.

+Filesystem tests contains these operations:
+- create 10k small files
+- read content from 10k small files
+- rename 10k files
+- delete 10k files

 # Use

-Upload benchmark.php an execute it:<br>
+Clone/Upload benchmark.php an execute it:
 http://www.example.com/benchmark.php

+Note: Filesystem test needs to be in directory with read/write permission.

 # Setup (optional)